Best Bow Releases Tested And Reviewed

 What We Like

-• Includes 3 and 4 finger articulated finger extensions
+• Includes 3 and 4 finger articulated finger extensions.

-• Easily changes to hinge style release
+• Easily changes to hinge style release.

-• Release is very customizable
+• Release is very customizable.

 What We Don't Like

-• A bit pricey
+• A bit pricey.

-The patented 5-hole length adjustment ensures that any archer can set the distance to the trigger perfectly, while the swivel connector feels rock solid.
+The 4-hole length adjustment ensures that any archer can set the distance to the trigger perfectly, while the swivel connector feels rock solid.
 The release has a durable build and works smoothly and flawlessly once it’s adjusted to your hand.
 There’s also some padding used in the product, earning high points when it comes to comfort.

-One thing we noticed is that the adjustment screws aren’t made out of high-quality stainless steel.
-Because of this reason, after you expose your Shark II to moisture, make sure that you dry it well.
 Overall, though, the Shark II is an amazing release that is adjustable for a wide range of hunters.

 Features: